vackosar/vackosar.github.io/_posts/2023-06-08-Prompting-Techniques-That-Sqeeze-The-Best-Out-of-Your-LLM.md

 Also called [Tree of Thoughts Problem Solving (ToT)](https://arxiv.org/pdf/2305.10601.pdf).

 Generate explicitly decomposable thoughts, evaluate progress of each unfinished thought chain, and efficiency explore with an search algorithm.
+This has analogies to [AlphaZero](https://arxiv.org/pdf/1712.01815.pdf) for playing chess.

 My criticism is that the evidence is low with only 3 toy examples and the technique requires additional problem specific edits.